TIMELINE-North Korea's tests and summits over recent years | Law-Order

 Kim, Trump hold their first summit, in Singapore, agreeing to denuclearisation of the Korean peninsula in exchange for U.S. security guarantees.
 June 19

-South Korea, U.S. announce a suspension of joint military exercises.
-July 27

-North Korea returns the remains of 55 U.S. soldiers on Sept.
-9

-North Korea displays floats and flowers but no long-range missiles at a military parade.
+North Korea displays floats and flowers but no long-range missiles at military parade.
 Sept.
 10

 Feb.
 28 Trump and Kim end their second summit in the Vietnamese capital of Hanoi without an agreement due to differences over demands by Pyongyang for sanctions relief and by Washington for North Korea to abandon nuclear weapons.